Washington Week on Human Rights: June 5, 2017

 The Wall Street Journal reports that the chief of the United Nations’ refugee agency is making a case for higher levels of funding based on national security considerations.

 The Budapest Beacon writes about a recent trip that a delegation from Central European University in Hungary made to Washington.

-Scott Cooper writes in Task and Purpose about the Memorial Day ceremony he attended while stationed as a Marine in Fallujah stationed in.
+Scott Cooper writes in Task and Purpose about the Memorial Day ceremony he attended while stationed as a Marine in Fallujah.